demarillacizere/online-shop/README.md

 # Online Shop

-This is an online shop developed using PHP
+This is an online shop developed using PHP.